Floor Plans

 What should I focus on first when comparing floor plans?

 Lot width, depth, setbacks, and orientation all affect what can be built.
 A plan that works on one property may not work on another without adjustments.
-This should be evaluated early before committing to a design.
+With guidance from experts with 40+ years of experience, these factors should be evaluated early in the process, before committing to a design, to ensure the plan fits both the site and the intended vision.

 Plans can be adjusted, but changes need to respect structural layout, rooflines, and load paths.
 Some modifications are straightforward, while others require redesigning key parts of the home.